 Dr Margaret Carran

-Margaret is committed to academic excellence in both her teaching and research and is actively working to ensure that all her students receive the highest quality educational training.
+Margaret is committed to academic excellence in both her teaching and research and is actively working to ensure that all students receive the highest quality education and are prepared well for the global and ever changing environment.

-- Certificate in Online Tutoring, City University London, London, United Kingdom, May 2008
+- Certificate in Online Tutoring, City University London, United Kingdom, May 2008

-- Certificate in Political Studies, Lower Silesian School, Wroclaw, Poland, May 1996
+- Certificate in Political Studies, Lower Silesian School, Poland, May 1996

 - Senior Lecturer, City University London, Sep 2007 – present